 Participating schools will only accept the My School DC application available at MySchoolDC.org.
 Each student can apply to up to 12 schools.
 On each student’s application, a family lists schools in the order they like most — their 1st choice, 2nd choice, 3rd choice, and so on.
 Parents should only select schools they want their child to attend.

 The My School DC common lottery

 The My School DC common lottery is a single, random lottery that determines placement for new students at all participating schools.
-Student-school matches are based on the number of available spaces at each school; sibling, proximity, and other lottery preferences; how each student ranked his or her school choices; and each student's random lottery number.
-(Through the My School DC common lottery, the six DCPS selective citywide high schools prioritize students based on specific criteria.)
+Student-school matches are based on the number of available spaces at each school; sibling, in-boundary, and other lottery preferences; how each student ranked their school choices; and each student's random lottery number.
+(Through the My School DC common lottery, DCPS selective high schools and programs select students based on specific criteria.)

 Why have a common lottery?